Levator scapulae syndrome

 • Poor posture with a forward head position puts this muscle under continuous strain causing overuse.

 Levator scapulae syndrome is usually caused by poor posture of the shoulders.
 For example, sitting at a computer hunched over with your shoulders rounded.
 This posture stretches the levator scapulae muscle and, if performed over a long period of time, it can cause inflammation and pain within the muscle.
-Poorly designed work furniture may contribute to chronic muscle tension and spasm, plus muscle weakness.
+Poorly designed work furniture may contribute to chronic muscle tension and spasms, plus muscle weakness.

 One of the primary functions of the levator scap is to keep your shoulder blade in a position that supports a vertical alignment of your head on your neck, and to prevent forward head posture, a condition in which your head is too far forward.

 To understand what a movable shoulder blade may do to your levator scap, which is assigned to keeping it in the right position on your back, imagine standing on a surfboard in the ocean while holding and using your electronic equipment and other office supplies.
-In this case, dynamic opposing movements would likely require your muscles and bones to both shift independently and to work together to enable you to type, reach for your cell phone and manage your balance as the water surges underneath you.
+In this case, dynamic opposing movements would likely require your muscles and bones to both shift independently and to work together to enable you to type, reach for your cell phone, and manage your balance as the water surges underneath you.

 When muscles become overstretched, they often become taut as a way of offering stability.
 This may feel like muscle tension due to muscle shortening, but, it’s actually different than that.